-Green CartWheeled, green carts are provided for the storage of organic waste between collections, such as food scraps, yard waste and soiled paper.
-Mini bins, paper bags and clear plastic bags are not acceptable for curbisde collection.
-A cart MUST be used.
+Green CartWheeled green carts are provided for the storage and collection of organic waste such as food scraps, yard waste and soiled paper.
+Mini bins, paper bags and clear plastic bags are not acceptable for curbside collection.
+A cart must be used.

 Remember: Cool wood ashes from your stove for 4 weeks before putting in your cart.
 Wet them down and check for hot spots!
 Hot ashes can cause fires.